 Stetson receives grant from Stockman Family Foundation

-Stetson University is the recent recipient of a $5,350 grant from the Stockman Family Foundation for the professional digital photography of works of art from the Oscar Vera Bluemner Collection.
+Stetson University is the recipient of a $5,350 grant from the Stockman Family Foundation for the professional digital photography of works of art from the Oscar Vera Bluemner Collection.
 Approximately 10 percent of the collection has already been photographed, and the grant will add 100 more high-resolution digital photographs of Bluemner's most important works.
 The digital images will help make the collection more available to the general public and to scholars studying the artist's work.
 Bequeathed to the university by Vera Bluemner Kouba in 1997, the collection has been housed in the Homer and Dolly Hand Art Center since 2009, and contains more than 1,000 of Bluemner's works.

 Hoover presents at Stetson Showcase

-The grants office's student assistant, Daniel Hoover, participated in Stetson Showcase on April 16, 2013 speaking on the Social Stigma and Knowledge of Epilepsy in Undergraduate Students.
-Supported by facts and statistics, he pointed out that research shows students and the general population are under-and ill-informed on the disease -- some countries believing it can be "caught" from the affected person, and many people don't know what to do if they witness a person having an epileptic seizure.
+The Grants Office's student assistant, Daniel Hoover, participated in Stetson Showcase on April 16, 2013, speaking on the Social Stigma and Knowledge of Epilepsy in Undergraduate Students.
+Supported by facts and statistics, he pointed out that research shows students and the general population are under-and-ill-informed on the disease - some countries believing it can be "caught" from the affected person, and many people don't know what to do if they witness a person having an epileptic seizure.
 Daniel won the Maris Prize for excellence for his research.

-Smith visits Stetson campus
+Smith visits Stetson Campus

-Batchelor visits Stetson campus
+Batchelor visits Stetson Campus

 Bank of America Charitable Foundation awards Stetson $7,500 grant

 Bank of America Charitable Foundation is a long-time supporter of Stetson University.
 In November 2012, the Foundation awarded the university a grant of $7,500 to support internships for first-generation college students.
 To celebrate the award, Bank of America Vice Presidents Sheila Torres and Gail Kurth met with and delivered the check to Stetson University President Wendy B. Libby.
-The Office of Grants, Sponsored Research and Strategic Initiatives collaborated with Bank of America's Senior Vice President Christine Ruiz in Tampa and President Samuel A. Willett in Daytona Beach, as well as with Stetson University's Office of Career Development and Academic Advising, to prepare the successful grant.
+The Office of Grants, Sponsored Research and Strategic Initiatives collaborated with Bank of America's Senior Vice President Christine Ruiz in Tampa and President Samuel A. Willett in Daytona Beach, as well as with Stetson University's Office of Career and Professional Development, to prepare the successful grant.